uwplasma/JAX-in-Cell/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- This code was inspired by a previous implementation of a PIC code in JAX by Sean Lim [here](https://github.com/SeanLim2101/PiC-Code-Jax).
+- We acknowledge the help of the whole [UWPlasma](https://rogerio.physics.wisc.edu/) plasma group.

 ---